pszyller/Guillotine/README.md

 ### Ideas

+* RestSharp for the HTTP library, and not HttpClient.
+This gives us POST, GET support along with querystring/header support.
 * Testable-Turtles-all-the-way-down architecture: composition over inheritence
 * StructureMap for dependencies
-* HtmlAgility Pack with Sizzler for selector support
+* HtmlAgility Pack with Sizzler for selector support or...
+* CSQuery for HTML parsing